Zerayde57/Discord-Qr-Grabber/README.md

 # QR Discord Token Grabber

+This is not my project, I was just modified that of 9P9 !
 A python script that generates a scam nitro QR code which can grab a victim's authentication token if scanned.
 Developed to show how social engineering is performed; use for educational purposes only.

 ![img1](https://i.ibb.co/BL2Q0jz/Screenshot-527.png)